-The average cost of raising a child comes to $233,610 for the first 18 years alone, according to government figures.1 And that doesn’t include college tuition or inflation.
-“It’s wise to review your finances to make sure they’re up to the challenge before you become a parent, says Burns.
-An advisor can walk you through such issues as when you might like to start saving for your child’s college education and how you can keep your retirement savings on track while you providing for a growing family.
+The average cost of raising a child comes to $233,610 for the first 17 years alone, according to government figures.1 And that doesn’t include college tuition or inflation.
+“It’s wise to review your finances to make sure they’re up to the challenge before you become a parent,” Burns says.
+An advisor can walk you through such issues as when you might like to start saving for your child’s college education and how you can keep your retirement plan on track while providing for a growing family.

-Ask an advisor: How much debt can I take on?
+Ask an advisor: How much debt can I potentially take on?

-Ask an advisor: Should I Pay down debt?
-Invest more?
-Retire early?
+Ask a professional or advisor: Should I consider paying down debt?
+Investing more?
+Retiring early?

 Ask an advisor: How can I avoid outliving my money?

-As the length of time you’re likely to spend in retirement continues to grow, it’s more important than ever to have expert guidance in preparing financially for that next phase of your life.
-“The financial decisions you’ll have to make in retirement are often more complex than those leading up to it,” notes Burns.
-Five or 10 years before you retire, it can be helpful to ask such questions as: What steps should you consider taking now so that you won’t outlive your money?
-When should you claim your Social Security benefits?
-And how will you fund any unanticipated medical costs?
+As the length of time you’re likely to spend in retirement continues to grow, it’s more important than ever to have knowledgeable advice to prepare financially for that next phase of your life.
+“The financial decisions you’ll have to make in retirement are often more complex than those leading up to it,” Burns notes.
+Five or 10 years before you retire, it can be helpful to ask yourself such questions as: What steps should I consider taking now so that I won’t outlive my money?
+When should I claim my Social Security benefits?
+And how will I fund any unanticipated medical costs?

 “No matter what stage you are in your life, there’s a lot to be said for being able to reach out to someone who can help you look beyond your immediate needs to help you build a strong financial future,” Burns says.
 “When you work with an advisor, you’ll always have someone you can turn to for advice as your life changes and you need to take a fresh look at your finances.”